Alfonce-tech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script printing confused smiley
+script to display contents of a file